30 Types of Beetles in Wisconsin

 11. Bicolored Flower Longhorn

-The Bicolored Flower Longhorn is a type of beetle found in Wisconsin, ratified by its black and yellow-striped body and long antennae.
+The Bicolored Flower Longhorn is a type of beetle found in Wisconsin.
+It is characterized by its black and yellow-striped body and long antennae.

-This species of longhorn beetle is also known as the Bumble Flower Beetle, named for its appearance resembling a bumblebee.
+This species of longhorn beetle is also known as the Bumble Flower Beetle, named for its appearance, which resembles that of a bumblebee.

-The Bicolored Flower Longhorn is an important part of Wisconsin’s diverse ecosystem, helping to pollinate plants and flowers and handling pests.
+The bicolored flower longhorn is an important part of Wisconsin’s diverse ecosystem.
+It helps pollinate plants and flowers and handles pests.

 If you’re looking for a unique type of beetle to spot in Wisconsin, the Bicolored Flower Longhorn is worth a look.